 Ed is immensely grateful for the support, past and present, of the Maidment Scholarship and two Sybil Tutton Opera Awards administered by Help Musicians UK, an International Opera Awards Foundation Bursary, a Howard de Walden Award, Carr-Gregory Scholarship and Clumber Studio Scholarship administered by the Royal Academy of Music, The Lady Clare Fund, The Kathleen Trust, The John Wates Charitable Trust, Ollie Strachan and Claire Wills, The Josephine Baker Trust, and for scholarships to Dartington International Summer School and The North Sea Vocal Academy in Denmark.

-Born in London, Ed began singing as a Chorister at the Temple Church and was a Choral Scholar in Clare College Choir and King’s College Choir in Cambridge, where he read History.
+Born in London, Ed began singing as a Chorister at the Temple Church and was as a Choral Scholar in Clare College Choir and King’s College Choir in Cambridge, where he read History.
 He was a featured soloist on the 2009 BBC Television Broadcast of ‘Carols from King’s’.